pippinbarr/chesses3/process/to-do.md

 # GHOST

-- Animate a little hand icon around on the screen
+- ~~Animate a little hand icon around on the screen~~
-- Choose a square/piece and target it with the hand
+- ~~Choose a square/piece and target it with the hand~~
-- If the hand reaches it, select it, then move toward target square
+- ~~If the hand reaches it, select it, then move toward target square~~
-- If delay ends then make the move
+- ~~If delay ends then make the move~~

+- Make the ghost come in at random (for both players I suppose)
+- Music!
 - If the user clicks any other piece/square or maybe even moves mouse near the cursor it goes away?
-- By Unbekannter Grafiker, keine Schöpfungshöhe - Screenshot, keine Schöpfungshöhe, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7799880
+- Attribute hand on info panel?
+Or just press kit?
+By Unbekannter Grafiker, keine Schöpfungshöhe - Screenshot, keine Schöpfungshöhe, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7799880

 # DRESSAGE